 The following activities will be allowed under the modified water use restrictions:

-· Lawn irrigation will ONLY be allowed on Tuesday, Thursday and Saturday.
+· Lawn irrigation will be allowed on Tuesday, Thursday and Saturday when the City is operating under Level II water restrictions.

 · Those who violate the specified lawn irrigation days watering rule will receive written notice of the violation and the appropriate fee will be assessed.